Teen accused of attacking 90yo woman targeted by vigilantes, court hears

 The court heard she had been involved in previous incidents of bullying and fights.
 Judge Moss described it as "a growing nasty pattern".

-She was granted bail to stay at a motel, with the same conditions as the first defendant.
+She was granted bail with the same conditions as the first defendant.

 The father said it was the defendant's sister who took the girls to the police station yesterday.